About the Festival

 By 1980, attendance was up to 8,000, and the location was moved to the dry moorage building in South Beach.
 The event continued to grow and expanded to a three-day event.
 By 1987, a Commercial Wine Competition was added.

-The Newport Seafood & Wine Festival is crucial for local businesses during, what is for many, a slow season.
+The Newport Seafood & Wine Festival is crucial for local businesses and boutique wineries during, what is for many, a slow season.
 Occupancy at hotels swells when overnight stays might otherwise be low, many local establishments receive a nice boost, and businesses benefits from event exposure that serves them long after the festival.
 Over 20 local non-profits work the festival as their primary fundraiser for the year.
 The Chamber invests significantly in production of the festival and is dedicated to reinvesting any remaining proceeds right back into the community through its other services that promote and support businesses year-round.

 The event also offers the longest-running wine competition in the Northwest, open to all participating wine vendors at the festival.
 A team of five distinguished wine experts judge the prestigious Commercial Wine Competition at the beginning of February, awarding bronze, silver, and gold medals, and one Best in Show award.
 This early-in-the-year look at Northwest wines offers clear evidence of which wineries are on track and who to watch at other festival showcases around the country throughout the year.
 Medal winning wines are included in the official festival guide, so event attendees can purchase them while at the event.